Tech-at-DU/d3-tutorial/04-scales/readme.md

 For example, if we are posting something on the screen and our SVG canvas is 500 pixels wide the range is 0 to 500.

-If we have a list of colors to match our countries against the range might be: `['cornflowerblue', 'gold', 'gold', 'tomato']` a list of colors!
+If we have a list of colors to match our countries against the range might be: `['cornflowerblue', 'gold', 'green', 'tomato']` a list of colors!

-When it comes to the population we might know that we want the largest circle to be 300px and the smallest to be 10px.
+When it comes to the population we might know that we want the largest circle to be `300px` and the smallest to be `10px`.

 D3 has several functions that return a scale function that you configure for your use.